 We prepare the entire spectrum of business tax returns from corporate, partnership and limited liability returns to local returns including payroll, sales tax, city business licenses and personal property forms.
 We are proficient in multi-state filing and can also assist you with international tax matters.
 We often prepare the income tax returns of a company, its owners and its executives.
 Being the tax preparer for all involved is advantageous for information gathering for the individual returns and integration of tax planning.

-In addition to the above, we are also expert preparers of fiduciary returns, private foundation returns, estate returns, (Form 706,) charitable remainder unitrusts, and returns for public charities.
+In addition to the above, we are also experts of fiduciary returns, private foundation returns, estate returns, (Form 706,) charitable remainder unitrusts, and returns for public charities.

 Tax records should be kept on a year-round basis, not hastily assembled just for your annual tax appointment.
 Without tax records, you can lose valuable deductions by forgetting them on your tax return, or you may have unsubstantiated items disallowed if you are audited.